Sparse Portfolio selection via Bayesian Multiple testing: Simulation Study

 \section{Simulation Study}

 In this section, we present four different simulation studies.
 In experiment 1, we compare the performance of $S_i$ and $\tilde{S}_i$.
-In the second experiment, we compare the performance of Bayes Oracle estimator $\tilde{S}_i$ with the other methods like diffuse prior and LARS-LASSO \cite{Fan.Zhang.Yu.2012}.
-In the third experiment, we compare the probability that selected portfolio by proposed $\tilde{S}_i$ will contain the Oracle set as a function of market size, sample size, and idiosyncratic risk.
-In the fourth experiment, we study the effect of the number of $k$ factors on the performance of the $\tilde{S}_i$.
+In the second experiment, we compare the performance of the Bayes oracle estimator $\tilde{S}_i$ with the other methods like diffuse prior and LARS-LASSO \cite{Fan.Zhang.Yu.2012}.
+In the third experiment, we compare the probability that the portfolio selected by the proposed $\tilde{S}_i$ will contain the oracle set as a function of market size, sample size, and idiosyncratic risk.
+In the fourth experiment, we study the effect of the number, $k$, of factors on the performance of $\tilde{S}_i$.

 For the first three experiments, we consider the one factor CAPM to keep things simple and simulate the data from a true model given by equation (\ref{eqn_CAPM}) with $\sigma_i=\sigma$ for all $i$.
-Without loss of generality, we consider first $[pP]$ many stocks are not fairly priced.
-That is we simulate $\alpha_i$ and $\beta_i$ for those stocks from $N(0,0.1)$ and $N(1,0.1)$ respectively.
-Rest of the stocks $\alpha$ and $\beta$ are being set as (0,1).
+Without loss of generality, we assume that the first $[pP]$ many stocks are not fairly priced.
+That is, we simulate $\alpha_i$ and $\beta_i$ for those stocks from $N(0,0.1)$ and $N(1,0.1)$ respectively.
+For the rest of the stocks $\alpha$ and $\beta$ are set to (0,1).